OData/v3ProtocolDocument/OData Atom Format.markdown

 The `atom:content` element MAY contain a `src` attribute, in which case the entry is a Media Link Entry, used to represent a Media Resource (for example, a photo).
 The value of the `src` attribute MUST be a URI that can be used to retrieve the content of the Media Resource.

-For Media Link Entries the `atom:content` element MUST be empty.
-In this case, Properties of the Media Resource (other than the stream) are represented by the [`metadata:properties`](#entitypropertieswithinametadata:propertieselement) element  as a sibling to, rather than a child of, the `atom:content` element.
+For Media Entities, the `atom:content` element MUST be empty.
+In this case, properties of the Media Resource (other than the stream) are represented by the [`metadata:properties`](#entitypropertieswithinametadata:propertieselement) element  as a sibling to, rather than a child of, the `atom:content` element.

 ### 6.1.10. `atom:link` element for Updating Media Link Entries ###

-A [Media Link Entry](#mediaentitiesasmedialinkentriesusingthesrcattribute) MAY contain an `atom:link` element with a rel attribute of "edit-media" to specify a URL that can be used to write to the BLOB associated with the entity.
+A [Media Link Entry](#mediaentitiesasmedialinkentriesusingthesrcattribute) MAY contain an `atom:link` element with a `rel` attribute of `"edit-media"` to specify a URL that can be used to write to the BLOB associated with the entity.

 #### 6.1.10.1.
 The `rel` attribute for writing to Media Link Entries ####